Mysterious Cosmos in South Dakota: See 1950s Postcards and Mementos, Including a Restaurant Menu

-Most people want to visit South Dakota to see sites like Mount Rushmore, Devil's Tower, The Corn Palace, free roaming buffalo, The Black Hills, Custer State Park and other attractions.
+Most people want to visit South Dakota to see Mount Rushmore, Devil's Tower, The Corn Palace, free-roaming buffalo, The Black Hills, Custer State Park, and other attractions.

-But if in the general area, one just might wish to add The Cosmos to that list of attractions as both of our families did many years ago.
+One might wish to add The Cosmos to that list of attractions if in the area.

-This TWO SPOOKS slip of paper was included in the mementos from the Black Hill's trip taken by my future mother-in-law and husband and reading the back of it brought back some memories of my own.
+This TWO SPOOKS slip of paper was in the souvenirs from the Black Hill's trip taken by my future mother-in-law and husband, and reading the back of it brought back some memories of my own.

 FREE MAPS & STICKERS

 Few free maps are available these days!

-As to the stickers, back in those days when one entered a State the rest stop areas or in this case a gas station, stickers were given away that could be attached to car windows or bumpers indicating that one had visited that State.
+As to the stickers, back in those days when one entered a state the rest stop areas or a gas station, labels were given away that could be attached to car windows or bumpers indicating that one had visited that State.
+There were stickers for other attractions like those at Mount Rushmore.
+In effect, it was free advertising for the attractions and also for the states.

 It became a source of pride to add another state sticker to one's automobile and see how many stickers could accumulate on one's car.
 People generally kept their cars longer in those days, and people vacationed using their autos more than airplane travel.